-Now we have to see that $(\Pi_{\ast})\ast\mu=\mu_F$.
+Now we have to see that $(\Pi_{\ast})_\ast\mu=\mu_F$.
 This is due to the first uniqueness result of Theorem \ref{familiesofmeasures}.
-Indeed, the fibration commutes with unstable holonomies, so the projection of $(\nu^+_{T_i})_{i\in I}$ satisfies the cocycle relation \eqref{Eq:cocycleweakstable}.
+Indeed, the fibration $\Pi_\ast$ commutes with unstable holonomies, so the projection of $(\nu^+_{T_i})_{i\in I}$ satisfies the cocycle relation \eqref{Eq:cocycleweakstable}.
 We know that in this case, this family is proportional to $(\lambda^{cs}_{|W^{cs}_{loc}(v_i)})_{i\in I}$ (after renormalization, we can assume it is equal).
-By definition of $\mu$, its projection on $T^1B$ is now locally defined by integration against $\lambda^{cs}_{|W^{cs}_{loc}(v_i)}$ of the measures $\psi^u_{F,v_i}\lambda^u_{F,v_i}$.
+By definition of $\mu$, its projection on $T^1B$ is now locally defined by integration against $d\lambda^{cs}_{|W^{cs}_{loc}(v_i)}$ of the measures $k^u_{F}(v_i,v)\,d\lambda^u_{F,v_i}(v)$.
 This is the local product structure of $\mu_F$.
 We have what we wanted.

 Finally, since by hypothesis the two measures $\mu$ and $\mu_F^+$ induce singular measures in a complete system of transversals to $\bcW^{u}$, they have to be singular.
-So we can conclude the proof. \end{demo}\\
+So we can conclude the proof. \end{proof}

-But the measure $\mu$ is not a priori invariant by the flow $G_t$.
-We will see that for any $t\geq 0$, $G_{-t}\ast\mu$ possesses a system of transversal measures which satisfy \eqref{Eq:cocycleweakstablelift} and also has an absolutely continuous disintegration with respect to $(\bcW^u,\bar{\lambda}^u_{F,x})$.
-Once we know this, we will take averages of the backward iteration of $\mu$ by the flow.
-We will see that any limit point has to be singular with respect to $\mu^+_F$ and has to project down on $\mu_F$: it has to be $\mu^-_F$.
-But in that case, we obtain that $\mu_F^-$ is a Gibbs measure associated to the potential $\bF$, leading to a contradiction.
-Hence, two lemmas have to be proven in order to end the proof of Theorem \ref{uniqueergodicitiesstableunstable}.
+Even if the measure $\mu$ is not a priori invariant by the flow $G_t$, we will see that for any $t\geq 0$, $G_{-t}\ast\mu$ also satisfies the properties stated in Lemma \ref{propertymu}.